-10.2 Evaluation variables
+10.2 Evaluation Variables

-Three main aspects will be considered ecological, social and economic:
+Three main aspects will be considered, i.e. ecological, social and economic:

 - The ecological condition (or health) rating.
-This expressed as a score out of 100 that indicates % similarity to the natural or reference condition.
-The weighted sum of the scores for each node, gives the overall health at the IUA- or WMA- scales.
+This is expressed as a score out of 100 that indicates % similarity to the natural or reference condition.
+The weighted sum of the scores for each node, gives the overall health at the IUA- or catchment- scales.
 A second ecological criterion is the degree to which biodiversity targets are met under the different scenarios. - In terms of the economics component, two aspects are evaluated, namely the GDP and employment (the number of jobs) that will be supported by the volume of water that can be abstracted from the system for the scenario.
 The GDP is expressed in monetary terms (Rand) and employment in the number of jobs supported. - The social component evaluates impacts on wellbeing of the population of the study area.
 This is expressed in terms of changes in income to poor households, impacts on health and impacts on amenity benefits to households.
 The first is estimated in monetary terms, the latter in terms of indicators.
-It should be noted upfront that impacts on health are minor in this WMA, because of the low level of reliance on rivers for domestic water supply.
+It should be noted upfront that impacts on health are minor in this WMA, because of the low level of reliance on rivers for direct run-of-river domestic water abstraction.

-The main criteria described for each spatial unit in the study area and for the study area as a whole are summarised in Table 10.1.
+The main criteria described for each spatial unit in the study area and for the study area as a whole are summarised in Table 9.1.
 This report focuses on the economic and social measures.